-Federal law requires tire manufacturers to place standardized information on the sidewall of all tires.
-This information identifies and describes the fundamental characteristics of the tire and also provides a tire identification number for safety standard certification and in case of a recall.
+Federal law requires tire manufacturer's to place standardized information on the sidewall of all tires.
+This information identifies and describes the fundamental characteristics of the tire and also provides a U.S. DOT Tire Identification Number for safety standard certification and in case of a recall.